Eglė the Queen of Serpents

-Eglė the Queen of Serpents, alternatively Eglė the Queen of Grass Snakes (Eglė žalčių karalienė), is a Lithuanian folk tale, first published by M. Jasewicz (M. Jasevičiaus) in 1837.
+Eglė the Queen of Serpents, alternatively Eglė the Queen of Grass Snakes (Eglė žalčių karalienė), is a Lithuanian folk tale, first published was a translation by M. Jasevičius in 1837.

-Eglė the Queen of Serpents is one of the best-known Lithuanian fairy tales, with many references to Baltic mythology.
+Eglė the Queen of Serpents is one of the best-known Lithuanian folk tales, with many references to Baltic mythology.
 Over a hundred slightly diverging versions of the plot have been collected.
 Its mythological background has been an interest of Lithuanian and foreign researchers of Indo-European mythology; Gintaras Beresnevičius considered it being a Lithuanian theogonic myth.
 The tale features not only human–reptile shapeshifting, but irreversible human–tree shapeshifting as well.
 Numerology is also evident in the tale, such as twelve sons, three daughters, three days, three tricks, three weeks of feast, nine years under the oath of marriage, three tasks given to Eglė by her husband to fulfill and nine days of visits.

 Published sources

-The tale first appeared in print in 1837, published by M. Jasevičiaus/Jasevičius in the literary collection Biruta in Vilnius.
+The tale first appeared in print in 1837, when a translation by M. Jasevičius from Lithuanian into Polish was published in the literary collection Biruta in Vilnius.
 The tale was also collected by Polish writer Józef Ignacy Kraszewski and published in his historical work Litwa.

 Etymology

-Ĕglė is a popular female name in Lithuania.
+Eglė is a popular female name in Lithuania.
 It is also a noun meaning tree species spruce (Latin: Picea) and fir, with cognates in other Baltic languages: Latvian egle 'spruce, fir', and Old Prussian addle 'spruce, fir'.

 One of the main characters in this fairy tale is a grass snake (Lithuanian: žaltys), but because it seems to inhabit the sea-adjacent lagoon (Lithuanian: marios), the word may actually refer either to a mythical aquatic snake or a European eel (Anguilla anguilla).

 Synopsis

 The story can be subdivided into a number of sections each having parallels with motifs of other folk tales, yet a combination of them is unique.

-A young maiden named Eglė discovers a grass snake coiled around the sleeve of her blouse after bathing (in a lake (Note: (Martinkus 1989), Parag.
-3. ežerėlis. lac)) with her two sisters.
-The grass snake demands that Eglė pledge herself to him for the return of her clothing; Eglė relents and agrees to marry.
+While bathing in a lake with her two sisters, a young maiden named Eglė discovers a grass snake coiled around the sleeve of her blouse.
+(Note: (Martinkus 1989), Parag.
+3. ežerėlis. lac) The snake demands that Eglė pledge herself to him for the return of her clothing; Eglė relents and agrees to marry him.